 Sealers with a higher solids content tend to form a thicker film or coating, creating a glossy surface that looks as if it’s wet, a look many people today associate with high-end projects.

 Another of the benefits of a high-gloss finish is its reflectivity, says Richard Cofoid, national sales manager for Increte Systems.
 “The glossier the finish, the more reflection from lighting you’ll get.
-And the more reflective a surface, the less lumens you’ll need to produce a decent amount of light.
+And the more reflective a surface, the fewer lumens you’ll need to produce a decent amount of light.
 In office settings, this means you can cut down on power usage because of the reflectivity.”

 But reflectivity also can be a deterrent in some instances, such as in a restaurant with southern-facing windows.
 “If the floor is really glossy it will bounce the light too much and you’ll need more window coverings to tone down the reflection,” says Dennis Florianovich, owner of FloriArtisan, a decorative concrete company in Spokane Valley, Wash.
 “In this instance, I think a matte finish would be more beneficial.”